-For $ke_n=2\cdot 10^5$ one obtains a point estimate for $p_n$ of about $8.8\cdot 10^{-4}$ and a confidence interval $[2.2\cdot 10^{-4}, 1.54\cdot 10^{-3}]$.
+For $ke_n=2\cdot10^5$ one obtains a point estimate for $p_n$ of about $8.8\cdot10^{-4}$ and a confidence interval $[2.2\cdot 10^{-4}, 1.54\cdot10^{-3}]$.
 At first glance, this confidence interval seems rather wide.
-However, one has to be aware of the fact that we estimate the probability of a very rare event which has occurred only twice in the observational period of more than 20 years.
-Indeed the empirical probability of the event is about $5\cdot 10^{-4}$, and the Clopper-Pearson confidence interval $[6\cdot 10^{-5}, 1.8\cdot 10^{-3}]$ (again with nominal size $0.95$) is even wider.
-It is worth mentioning that both the empirical point estimate and the Clopper-Pearson confidence interval are exactly the same if one wants to estimate the probability that a claim occurs to the XL-reinsurance for any retention level $R$ between 77 and 145 million DKK!
+However, here we estimate the probability of a very rare event which has occurred only twice in the observational period of more than 20 years.
+Indeed the empirical probability of the event is about $5\cdot10^{-4}$, and the Clopper--Pearson confidence interval $[6\cdot10^{-5}, 1.8\cdot10^{-3}]$ (again with nominal size $0.95$) is even wider.
+It is worth mentioning that both the empirical point estimate and the Clopper--Pearson confidence interval are exactly the same if one wants to estimate the probability that a claim occurs to the XL-reinsurance for any retention level $R$ between 77 and 145 million DKK!
 Moreover, for retention level above 152 million DKK the point estimate would be 0 and thus useless for purposes of risk management.